Ellyn M. Ito, Executive Director and Trustee

 Nina Moukova, Operations Manager

 Nina joined Seeds to Sew on the inaugural trip to Kenya in July/August 2011 to document the visit and the initiation of the first program in our first community, Enoosaen, Kenya and has been involved with Seeds to Sew ever since.
 In her role of Operations Manager, she is instrumental in everyday operations both in Kenya and in the US, business development, record-keeping, public relations, website administration, graphic design, sales and marketing.
-She enjoys hiking and all things nature.
 Nina grew up in the Czech Republic and now lives with her husband in Pennington, NJ.

-Maggie was our Program Manager for the programs in Kenya during the years 2011-2018.
-Maggie grew up in Nyeri, which is in the central region of Kenya.
-She graduated from Mt.
-Kenya University with a diploma in business management.
-She joined Seeds to Sew in the summer of 2011 and has been involved with us ever since.
-Maggie was instrumental in the Kenyan operations, serving as a liaison between the women and girls in our programs and our US headquarters, as well as providing support to Program coordinators on the ground in Kenya.
-She is still involved with Seeds to Sew International and helps on a regular basis.
-She lives with her husband and daughter in Nairobi.
+Alice is our Program Manager for the programs in Kenya since 2018.
+Alice grew up in Nyeri, which is in the central region of Kenya.
+She graduated from Nyeri Technical Training Institute with a diploma in accounting.
+She joined Seeds to Sew in the spring of 2018.
+Alice is instrumental in the Kenyan operations, serving as a liaison between the women and girls in our programs and our US headquarters, making sure school fees are paid on time, and that the program participants have the support that they need.
+Alice lives with her husband and children in Naromoru.